PraneshASP/vscode-foundry-test-runner/README.md

 ## TODO

-- [ ] Contract-level codelens to run test suites from the editor
+- [x] Contract-level codelens to run test suites from the editor
-- [ ] Flexibility to set the verbosity level
+- [x] Flexibility to set the verbosity level
+- [ ] Add options to exclude tests and test files
 - [ ] Add option to debug the tests

 ## Acknowledgement